Yunho: Solo career

 On May 25, 2015, it was announced that Yunho would release his first Japanese solo extended play U Know Y. Consisting of seven tracks, the mini album includes five songs that were previously performed by Yunho during TVXQ's concerts and solo events in Japan.
 The new track "Burning Down" was selected to be the album's lead single.
 Bundled with a DVD that includes a music video and behind-the-scenes footage, U Know Y received a limited release, and was only made available for purchase to members of TVXQ's Japanese fanclub, Bigeast.
 The mini album was released on July 8, 2015.

 On July 20, 2015, Yunho releases the music video "Champagne" with then SM Rookie member, Park Jisung, currently a member of NCT.

 On May 3, 2019, Yunho announced plans to release his first solo Korean-language album.
 Yunho's debut extended play, True Colors, was announced on May 28 and was released on June 12 alongside its lead single "Follow".

 On December 17, 2020, Yunho announced that he would make his comeback in January 2021.
 Yunho's second extended play, Noir, was released on January 18, 2021, alongside its lead single "Thank U".

 On February 9, 2022, Yunho released his second Japanese extended play You Go Ahead.

-On August 7, 2023, Yunho will release his third korean extended play Reality Show, alongside its lead single "Vuja De".
+On August 7, 2023, Yunho released his third Korean-language extended play Reality Show, alongside its lead single "Vuja De".